Donkin, Nova Scotia

 Donkin is a Canadian rural village with a population of 532 as of 2021.
 Located on the picturesque coastline of Nova Scotia's Cape Breton Island, it is a part of the Cape Breton Regional Municipality.
 The smaller communities of Port Caledonia and Schooner Pond are directly adjacent to the village proper, connected by a single strip of road called the Donkin Highway.

 Geography

 As part of the Cape Breton Regional Municipality, Donkin is located 11 km east of the town of Glace Bay and 32 km east from the city of Sydney.
 The nearest village is Port Morien which is 10 km away.

 Donkin sits on the northeasternmost tip of Cape Breton, along the Marconi Trail which stretches from Glace Bay to Louisbourg.

-Its coastline offers scenery and several sandy beaches as well as vantage points for bird watching.
-It is not uncommon to spot whales, seals and other marine life from the shore as well as passing cargo ships and fishing boats.

 Name

 The community of Donkin was once known only as Dominion No. 6, named after the Dominion Coal Company colliery that operated from 1904 to 1934.
 In an effort to correct errors in postal delivery (another community named Dominion is located nearby), the community was given its own name.
 In 1940, at a community meeting, the village was named Donkin, in honour of Hiram Donkin, who was the second general manager of the Dominion Coal Company and later became the Deputy Minister of Mines for Nova Scotia.